Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 In addition, we've implemented an AWS WAF (Web Application Firewall) into our infrastructure to further enhance our website's security posture.
-Given our existing experience with AWS through previous project, we decided to leverage the platform for its robus security features.
+Given our existing experience with AWS through previous project, we decided to leverage the platform for its robust security features.

 By resolving this security issue, we seized the opportunity to migrate our blog repository from GitHub Organization to GitHub Enterprise.